Eccentric-Anomalies/AMC-Forth/addons/amc_forth/README.md

 Steps to use the AMC Forth engine in your project:

-Copy or import the `addons/amc_forth` and `addons/amc_forth_terminal` directories into your C# Godot project.
+Copy or import the `addons/amc_forth` directory into your C# Godot project.
 You may use gdscript or C# with AMC Forth.

 In your scene file, instantiate and initialize the AMCForth class from within _init() or equivalent: